ipython/ipython/docs/source/install/kernel_install.rst

 * in Jupyter's env (sys.prefix/share),
 * per-user (~/.local/share or ~/Library/share)

-You can also create configuration in temprary location and install it in Jupyter (copy configuration files) with:
+You can also create configuration in temporary location and install it in Jupyter (copy configuration files) with:

 .. sourcecode:: bash